aimanebadaoui/Elementor-smooth-centered-hover-border-button/README.md

-# Elementor-smooth-centered-hover-border-button
-The Smooth Centered Hover Border Button features an elegant design with a unique hover effect, where borders gracefully shrink from the center.
-This visually appealing button is easy to implement in Elementor using custom CSS and can be customized to match your website’s style.
-Perfect for calls to action or any interactive elements!
+# Smooth Centered Hover Border Button

+This repository contains CSS code for a custom button hover effect in Elementor.
+The button features top and bottom borders that shrink to 50% on hover.

+## Usage

+1. Copy the CSS from `button-style.css`.
+2. In Elementor, add a button widget and assign it the class `elementor-custom-btn`.
+3. Paste the CSS code into the Custom CSS field (for Elementor Pro users) or your theme's CSS file (for Elementor Free users).

+## Demo

+View the `index.html` file for a live demo.